Kenny4297/React-Portfolio/README.md

 * [Deployment](#deployment)

 ### Description
 My personal portfolio!
 This was created using React and CSS.
-I used Email.js to allow the user to directly send me emails, and React-toastify to let the user know the email has been sent, and that they have to wait a minute before they send me another.
+I used Email.js to allow the user to directly send me emails, react-reveal for the animations, and React-toastify to let the user know the email has been sent.

 ### Licenses
 MIT